 How Much Order Fulfillment Companies Charge

 Here’s an overview of what 3 top fulfillment companies charge for the services outlined above.
 You’ll find that each company charges for services their own way, and this is common across the industry.
-These 3 fulfillment companies are a good representation of the the range of costs you’ll find when interviewing potential fulfillment partners.
+These 3 fulfillment companies are a good representation of the range of costs you’ll find when interviewing potential fulfillment partners.

 Comparing Fees of 3 Top Order Fulfillment Companies